 Regarding the Baccano Specials specifically, these extra episodes picked up on some of the plot lines from the original series that, despite being wrapped up well, were not properly completed helped to further explore these stories and introduce some new characters, whilst further developing other characters that were already established.
 The specials did not measure up to the quality of the original TV series, with the non-linear storytelling being almost non-existent in these three episodes.
 However, the cast is still strong and the trouble they get into after the fallout of the TV series is still entertaining, keeping these episodes worth the watch and a nice addition to the franchise in general.
 These specials also show more cool interactions between characters and clues as to where the stories will go from there.
 Sadly, those hints are nothing but cliff-hangers as nothing from the light novels was ever animated after the Baccano Specials ended.
 The anime only covers 4 of the 21 released novels.
 But the Specials did give some resolution to the anime, conveying how the stories in this show do not necessarily end.
 While other shows would try and create an ending that brings closure, Baccano just throws these incredible characters into the audience’s faces that makes one want to imagine what would happen to them.
 While it may not be the ending that most people wanted, it is an ending that suits Baccano, complementing the blurb of this show: ”Baccano ain't about beginnings and ends.
 It's about the twists and turns, bub.”

 Baccano is a non-stop action thrill-ride and is a shining example of the kind of exhilarating narratives that anime is capable of.
 Both the plot and characters are enough to make this show stand out from the crowd, but the way it blends all the craziness that takes place throughout the show so soundly that makes Baccano one of the greats that this medium has to offer.
-It is a masterpiece of storytelling that proves that pure quality entertainment can be just as influential to viewers as thought-provoking shows with deep themes and messages.
+It is a masterpiece of storytelling, proving that pure quality entertainment can be just as influential to viewers as thought-provoking shows with deep themes and messages.

 It is said by many (Livejournal users), that everyone has a story inside them just waiting to be told.